The Ultimate Guide to Pets + Diffusers

 Livestock & Diffusers

 Livestock can also enjoy the benefits — with the right plan, of course.
-When you have an aroma that you’re keen on diffusing, slowly introduce it to your animal, careful to study their reaction each time.
+When you have an aroma that you’re keen on diffusing, slowly introduce it to your animal, and carefully study their reaction each time.
 You might be asking what “livestock” entails, and we’re here to tell you that horses, donkeys, cattle, goats, sheep and pigs all fit the bill.
 Though llamas and alpacas are not designated as hooved animals, they, too, can benefit from aromatherapy.
 As always, please exercise caution when acclimating them to the aroma of your choice.
 This means not placing the diffuser too close to the animal’s stall.
 A good rule of thumb is to introduce the animal to one drop of EO on a tissue or scent strip.

 Fish, Amphibians & Reptiles (& Others) — Oh My!